Candidate Assessment Report Tony Stark

 Interpretation: Listening and real-time customer comprehension appear weak relative to the other traits.
 In enterprise selling, this tends to show up as shallow discovery, misaligned proposals, and stakeholders feeling “sold to” rather than understood.
 This is the primary performance risk and must be validated with live role-plays and call evidence.

-Strong Performance: Asks layered discovery questions, reflects back customer language accurately, and confirms priorities/constraints before pitching.
+Strong performance looks like: Asks layered discovery questions, reflects back customer language accurately, and confirms priorities/constraints before pitching.
 Produces crisp recap emails that match what the customer would say.

-Weak Performance: Talks over customers, jumps to solution too early, misses emotional or political cues, and leaves calls without clear problem definition.
+Weak performance looks like: Talks over customers, jumps to solution too early, misses emotional or political cues, and leaves calls without clear problem definition.
 Recaps are vague or inaccurate, leading to rework and churn in the cycle.

 • Run a 10-minute discovery role-play: you must ask questions only for the first 6 minutes, then summarize the customer’s top 3 priorities and 2 constraints verbatim.